PhD Degree Requirements and Timeline

 Degree Requirement Details Heading link

-All PhD students are required to take the following courses.
+All PhD students are required to take a total of 36 hours of coursework.
+ENGL 503: Proseminar is the only required course.
+PhD students may count up to two 400 level courses (8 hours) toward the total 36 hours of coursework.
+Students can take any course from the English department offerings to fulfill the remaining hours of coursework.
+PhD students may count up to two 500 level courses (8 hours) from outside of the department.
 Credit toward the PhD is not given for any course in which the student receives a grade of less than B. All courses are four (4) credit hours except ENGL 591, 592, 594, and 599.

 Note: see below for information about the Chicago Metropolitan Exchange Program (CMEP) and UIC’s Cotutelle Program with Macquarie University near Sydney, Australia.